ljupcho/ljupcho.github.io/_posts/2016-07-20-Multiple-Ajax-Request-With-Promises.md

 comments: true
 ---

 We have multiple ajax requests that need to be executed one by one.
-We can have 2 or more ajax requests that are run after the success of the previous ajax.
+Each of the ajax requests is run after the success of the previous ajax.
 This usually happens when we want to get something from API, display some information and do another action and so on in multi nested levels.

 Problem one:

 We can write the code with ajax calls in the success function of the previous ajax call and that would work just fine and as expected.
-We also want to put pop-ups between the calls that the use can choose an action, like a confirm dialog that would trigger that next ajax call or cancel the whole chain.
-This code might look very long and messy, that how I started, it sure works but I didn't like a bit.
+We also want to put pop-ups between the calls that the user can choose an action, like a confirm dialog that would trigger the next ajax call or cancel the whole chain.
+This code might look very long and messy, that's how I started, it sure works but I didn't like it a bit.

 Problem two:

-Since I am using jQuery for ajax requests, jQuery itself offers promises solution, but in case of an error instead of jumping it to the catch part it goes to the next then in the chain.
-Probably you've come across blog posts regarding this, I've also tried it and I could manage the passed resolved data in the next then chain (where it should go in in case of reject) with another if, but that's not really the way to go.
+Since I am using jQuery for ajax requests, jQuery itself offers promises solution, but in case of an reject(error from the ajax) instead of jumping to the catch part it goes to the next then in the chain.
+Probably you've come across blog posts regarding this, I've also tried it and I could manage the passed resolved data in the next then chain (where it shouldn't go in in case of reject) with another if, but that's not really the way to go.

 Solution:

-Instead, what I wanted to do is have a promise for each ajax call, but without using the all() or race() that would fire the requests in parallel and or get the fasted one.
+Instead, what I wanted to do is have a promise for each ajax call, but without using the all() or race() that would fire the requests in parallel or get the fasted one.
 It's more of a solution that would allow me to configure listeners and dispatch them at the end.
-I continue using jQuery for ajax calls but put each of the ajax into a promise with passed in object for configurations.
+I continue using jQuery for ajax calls, but put each of the ajax into a promise with passed in object for configurations.

 I create an object from PromiseHandler, which will be explained after this configuration.